 Jones, J., Contact Mechanics Chap.
 6., Cambridge University Press, Cambridge, United Kingdom (2013)

 The review process can be seen at Review Process

 The final decision on publication is made by the Editor-in-Chief upon recommendation of Editorial Board Members.

 Each manuscript must be accompanied by a statement that it has neither published nor submitted for publication, in whole or in part, either in a serial, professional journal or as a part in a book which is formally published and made available to the public.
-For the mutual benefit and protection of authors and publishers it is necessary that authors provide formal written consent to publish and transfer of copyright form before publication of
+For the mutual benefit and protection of authors and publishers it is necessary that authors provide formal written consent to publish and originality statement form before publication.

 Proofreads will be sent to the corresponding author and should be returned one week of receipt.
 Corrections should be restricted to typesetting errors; any other corrections may be charged to the authors.
 Authors are advised to check their proofs very carefully before return, since the inclusion of late corrections cannot be acceptable.
 Corrected proofs are to be returned to the publishers.